FarmBot/Farmbot-Web-App/README.md

 We provide example setup instructions for Ubuntu 18 [here](https://github.com/FarmBot/Farmbot-Web-App/blob/master/ubuntu_example.sh).

-Installation was last tested against Ubuntu 18.04 in June of 2018 on an x86 based machine.
+Installation was last tested against Ubuntu 18.04 in October of 2018 on an x86 based machine.

 Our ability to help individual users with private setup is limited.
 Using the public server at http://my.farm.bot is the recommended setup for end users.
 Please see the top of this document for more information.

 # Config Settings (important)

-We try our best to follow the [12 Factor Methodology](https://12factor.net/).
-Part of that means using ENV variables as a means of [storing configuration](https://12factor.net/config). **Your server won't run without setting ENV variables first**.
+We follow the [12 Factor Methodology](https://12factor.net/).
+As such, ENV variables are the primary means of [storing configuration](https://12factor.net/config). **Your server won't run without setting ENV variables first**.

-You can accomplish this by setting the ENV variables directly from your shell / server management tool or by writing an `application.yml` file.
+You can accomplish this by setting the ENV variables directly from your shell / server management tool or by writing an `.env` file in server's base directory.

-See `config/application.example.yml` for a list of all the variables that must be set.
+See `example.env` for a list of all the variables that must be set.

 **Encryption keys**: Encryption keys will be auto-generated if not present.
 They can be reset using `rake keys:generate`.
 If `ENV['RSA_KEY']` is set, it will be used in place of the `*.pem` files.
-Useful for environments like Heroku, where file system access is not allowed.
+This is useful for environments like Heroku and Docker, where file system access is not allowed.

-# Want to Help?

-[Low Hanging Fruit](https://github.com/FarmBot/Farmbot-Web-App/search?utf8=%E2%9C%93&q=todo).
-[Raise an issue](https://github.com/FarmBot/Farmbot-Web-App/issues/new?title=Question%20about%20a%20TODO) if you have any questions.

-## Translating the web app into your language
+# Translating the Web App into Your Language

 Thanks for your interest in internationalizing the FarmBot web app!
 To add translations: